davidhendel/scuds/README.md

+# SCUDS: A machine-vision method for automatic classification of stellar halo substructure

 Identify and characterize halo substructure (or other linear features) using Subspace--Constrained Mean Shift.
-See https://ui.adsabs.harvard.edu/#abs/2018arXiv181110613H/abstract for a complete description and examples.
+See [Hendel et al. 2019](https://ui.adsabs.harvard.edu/#abs/2018arXiv181110613H/abstract) for a complete description of the method and an example of its use.

 Requires Python 2.x